roncterry/install_lab_env/README.md

 The most common use of this feature is to create Linux bridges on the VLANs.
 These bridges will be used as the virtual networks the VMs are connected to.

+**OVS_BRIDGE_LIST**

+This variable is used to have the installation script create OpenvSwitch bridges when the lab environment is installed.
+It is a space delimited list of OpenvSwitch bridge definitions which are in turn comma delimited lists.
+The description of the fields in the Linux bridge definition are described in the comments in the **lab_env.cfg** file.

+The most common use of this feature is in multi-lab machine environments to create OpenvSwitch bridges with VLANs.
+These bridges will be used as the virtual networks the VMs are connected to.

+They can also be used in single lab machine environments where your Libvirt virtual networks are attached to OpenvSwitch bridges rather than Linux bridges.

 # Use the *backup_lab_env.sh* Script

 ## Intro: